Yanks' Boone, Gardner ejected again for ump tiff

 Boone came rushing from the dugout to confront May, and engaged in an animated argument.
 When Boone returned to the bench, all seemed calm -- for a moment, anyway.

+"Just in that couple innings, obviously we objected to a few calls," Boone explained after the game.
+"I start in there not wanting to get one of our guys if I can out of that game, but you know I had some issues where I felt like something might have affected another, might affect [James] Paxton being in that game, so just voiced it."

-Gardner was ejected after banging his bat against the dugout roof -- it's become his habit when he gets upset -- and then he climbed over the railing to continue to the dispute with Cuzzi.
-Coaches Phil Nevin, Marcus Thames and Josh Paul also were on the field, holding back Gardner, who was also arguing with third base umpire Todd Tichenor.
+Gardner was then ejected after banging his bat against the dugout roof -- it's become his habit when he gets upset -- and then he climbed over the railing to continue to the dispute with Cuzzi.
+Coaches Phil Nevin, Marcus Thames and Josh Paul also were on the field, holding back Gardner, who was also arguing with third-base umpire Todd Tichenor.

+"Kinda crazy to be honest," Gardner said.
+"Got ejected for hitting the top of the dugout with my bat, making too much noise I guess.
+I wasn't happy about it, I didn't feel like what I did warranted an ejection."

+Boone said he thought the umpires were looking for Gardner to repeat his previous assaults on dugout roofs.

 It was Gardner's sixth ejection of his career and second in little more than a week.